-Experienced guys can quit this post right now, as it’s about an obvious topic, so you don’t need to read it.
-But it comes up with such frequency online that I want one, comprehensive discussion.
+Experienced guys can quit this post right now, as it’s about an obvious topic, so they don’t need to read it.
+But the topic comes up with such frequency online, usually among young guys, that I want one, comprehensive discussion.

 A guy on Reddit says, “Anyone else find themselves increasingly distant from female ‘friends’?”

 Those scare quotes around “friends” are good.
 The guy goes on, “Have you guys also found it more and more difficult to have girls around who are only friends?
 I struggle to see how other guys have girls around only as friends (unless they’re ugly).”
 He’s right.
 If a guy is around a girl he finds attractive, he should make a move on her within the first week of meeting.
 Maybe slightly longer in some situations, like if they go to school together and will be forced into a lot of proximity.
 I don’t subscribe to the “three-date rule,” but I do subscribe to the “don’t fall into the friend zone” rule and “don’t hide your balls” rule.

 Almost none of those women you call “friends” are friends, in the sense that they are loyal, caring, trusted people in your life.
 They are people who know you, and may occasionally hang out with you.

 But you would be less than nothing to them the instant you start to be a social drag on them.
 Most people are that way, so it is not necessarily a woman thing.
 It is just that, in my experience, very few men are any good at being a friend, and almost no women are.